Trigger Points, Mattresses & Self-Treatment Techniques

 Tip #4 – Massage Therapy

 It is a light form of self-myofascial release.
-But to get rid of established trigger points, it’s important to engage in any of the previously described massage therapies supported by your respective beliefs in the benefits of each.
+But to get rid of set trigger points, it’s essential to engage in any of the previously described massage therapies supported by your respective beliefs in the benefits of each.

 Foot Massage – for people always on their feet